 The estimated shelf life of food is for ideal circumstances.
 Try to store your produce in as optimal of conditions as possible to reduce the chance it’ll go bad before you get to eating it.

-Here is a great resource about how to store fruits & vegetables properly.
+Here is a great resource about how to store fruits & vegetables properly and also check out how to store green onions properly, and this article about how to tell when cauliflower is bad.

 Buy frozen produce